 However, the invention of voice recognition technology has changed all of that, and now doctors can easily save precious hours taking care of their patients rather than filling out tedious patient treatment forms.

-Today, radically advanced SRT (speech recognition technology) enabled devices are now taking over doctors’ record keeping responsibilities.
+Today, radically advanced speech recognition technology enabled devices are now taking over doctors’ record keeping responsibilities.
 This technology is both safe and secure and takes a fraction of the time it would take for manual insertion of the same data.
 This way, doctors will be free to do their real jobs, i.e., taking care of their patients.

-The current crop of speech recognition devices and software can filter out various background noises that are practically ubiquitous in any busy health care facility.
+The current crop of speech recognition devices such as the Nuance PowerMic III can filter out various background noises that are practically ubiquitous in any busy health care facility.
 Furthermore, all of the data itself is secured by almost unbreakable passwords and security walls.
 And the software is trained to only unlock the data if it is operated by authorized personnel.